-See the 'Product Quality Monitoring Reports' via dedicated links on the 'Service Status' page of www.eumetsat.int for further performance information.
+See the 'Product Quality Monitoring Reports' via dedicated links in the Metop section on the 'Service Status' page of www.eumetsat.int for further performance information.
 The GOME-2 Newsletter can be found under either of the two report sections.